LoganDBarnes/OOP-ldbarnes/cppArchy/README.md

 ## Shield Hierarchy
 This is a shield object originally created in hw1, then translated into C++.
 There are tests that verify that the shield object can be made and thrown.
 The shield is now in a hierarchy with parent class armor, which is also tested.
+Effiency improved in armor class using constness.

 ## Screenshot
 ![Alt text](./TestsPassedhw5.png?raw=true "Tests Passed")